Effective Methods: Medication Assisted Treatment

 Many skeptics have complained about the effectiveness or moral standpoint of medication-assisted treatment like buprenorphine and methadone, calling them legal ways to continue using.
 However, this couldn’t be further from the truth.

 Clients rarely experience any form of euphoria from either of these medications during treatment.
-There are many significant benefits to participating in methadone or buprenorphine treatment, which is highlighted below.
+There are many significant benefits to participating in methadone or buprenorphine treatment, which are highlighted below.

 - Clients don’t get high from these medications, so chasing the feelings caused by opiates or opioids is eliminated.